Telekatz/uf2-stm32f103/README.md

 ## Using the bootloader
 ### Building for the bootloader
-The bootloader occupies the lower 16KiB of flash, so your application must offset its flash contents by 16KiB.
+The bootloader occupies the lower 8KiB of flash, so your application must offset its flash contents by 8KiB.
 This can be done by modifying your linker script or flags as appropriate.

 ### Switching to the bootloader
 The bootloader can be built to look for arbitrary patterns, but the default for the STM32F103 target looks for a magic value stored in the RTC backup registers.
 Writing the magic value and then resetting will run the bootloader instead of the main application.

-### WebUSB

-The WebUSB isn't currently supported.

 ## Licensing
 All contents of the dapboot project are licensed under terms that are compatible with the terms of the GNU Lesser General Public License version 3.